An Intuitionistic Glance at Primes: Introduction

 \section{Introduction}

+Let mathematics correspond to rigor \emph{after} assumption; then logic is rigor \emph{before} assumption.
+We examine the boundary where these two intersect, from an intuitionistic perspective \citep{brouwer13,heyting31}.

+Classical arithmetic proceeds as though its objects were already well formed. \textsc{Goldbach's} 1742 letter to \textsc{Euler} illustrates an older convention (of that time) that retains unity within the arithmetic of primes, with the phrase \enquote{including unity} appearing in parentheses in the original:

-Let mathematics correspond to the greatest rigor \emph{after} assumption; then logic will be the rigor \emph{before} assumption.
-We examine the boundary where the two intersect.
-Classical arithmetic proceeds as though its objects—numbers, primes, and sums—are already well formed, whereas logic asks whether the rules that make such objects definable can themselves support constructive realization.
-The contrast becomes evident in statements such as Goldbach's: \begin{quotation} \enquote{Every integer that can be written as the sum of two primes can also be written as the sum of as many primes (including unity) as one wishes, until all terms are units.} \citet{goldbach1742letter}, in a letter to Leonhard Euler. \end{quotation} Our analysis shows that any uniform construction transforming an even input into explicit prime summands would conflict with the normalization theorems of constructive proof theory rather than with any property of the primes themselves.
-It concerns the structure of realizability in arithmetic, not the distribution of prime numbers.
+\begin{quotation} \enquote{Every integer that can be written as the sum of two primes can also be written as the sum of as many primes (including unity) as one wishes, until all terms are units.} \citet{goldbach1742letter}, in a letter to Leonhard \textsc{Euler}. \end{quotation}

-The distinction between additive and multiplicative reasoning marks a precise logical frontier.
-To demonstrate \enquote{compositeness} is to exhibit explicit factors, a $\Sigma_1$ act.
-To demonstrate \enquote{primality} is to assert the universal absence of nontrivial factors, a $\Pi_1$ claim.